-Liverpool played host to the first European Healthy Stadia Conference, held on 21st September 2009 at the city’s Arena and Convention Centre (ACC).
+Liverpool hosted the inaugural European Healthy Stadia Conference, on 21st September 2009 at the city’s Arena and Convention Centre (ACC).
 The conference was attended by 250 participants from 18 countries around the world.

-Through a mixture of keynote speaker presentations and parallel sessions featuring examples of best practice, the conference demonstrated the powerful position of sports stadia to develop initiatives aimed at influencing healthier eating, increased exercise, smoking cessation and men’s health, working jointly with local agencies involved in health, urban regeneration, transport and food and drink supplies.
+Through a mixture of keynote speaker presentations and parallel sessions featuring examples of best practice, the conference demonstrated the powerful position of sports stadia to develop initiatives aimed at influencing healthier eating, increasing exercise, smoking cessation and men’s health, working jointly with local agencies involved in health, urban regeneration, transport and food and drink supplies.